 Benefits of open source

-A unique advantage of Matomo among mature digital analytics platforms is that it is open source.
+A unique advantage of Matomo among mature digital analytics platforms is its open-source status.

 For users, this means greater transparency and control over the software.
 You are not locked into a proprietary system, which can be particularly important for organisations that need to customise their analytics tools to meet specific needs.

-The open-source nature of Matomo also encourages a vibrant community of developers and users who contribute to its ongoing development and improvement.
-This collaborative approach ensures Matomo remains adaptable and up-to-date with the latest web technologies and privacy standards.
+Matomo’s open-source nature fosters a vibrant developer and user community that contributes to its ongoing development and improvement.
+This collaborative approach ensures Matomo remains adaptable and up to date with the latest web technologies and privacy standards.

 Additionally, using open-source software helps avoid vendor lock-in, allowing organisations to switch hosting providers or modify the software as their needs evolve without being tied to a single company’s ecosystem.